microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/4_Dual-Alternate/readme.md

 ## Setup

-<br>The AVR16EB32 Curiosity Nano Development Board is used along with the MPPB, AVR-EB Cnano to MPPB Adaptor Board, two stepper motors and a voltage power supply.
+<br>The AVR16EB32 Curiosity Nano Development board is used along with the MPPB, AVR-EB Cnano to MPPB Adaptor Board, two stepper motors and a voltage power supply.
 <br>It is possible to use a single or double power supply to power the two MPPB's.

+<br>Note:
 ## Adjust the supply voltage and the current limit according to the stepper motors used.
 Preferably the stepper motors should be of the same model and the two MPPB's should be powered from the same voltage source.

 <br><img src="../images/2stepper_commutation.png">
+<br>Note:
-## !!!Caution: The signal names in the left column do not reflect the real functionality.
+**!!!Caution:** The signal names in the left column do not reflect the real functionality.

 <br><img src="../images/dual_setup_overview.png" height="500">